maxchampoux/Ibanfirst/CompanyCreation.md

 On your future company ([Shareholding Structure Object](#shareholdingStructure_object)):
 * legalForm
+* sharesNumber
+* sharesPrice
+* liberatedSharesNumber
-* authorizedCapital
+* document: openingAccountAgreement

 On the founders' team ( [Shareholder Object](#shareholder_object) |):
-* shareholder: id, type, isMainFounder, ownership, email, individualCountry (or corporateCountry depending on the type), individualName (or corporateName depending on the type), document (type: IDProof and status: uploaded).
+* shareholder: id, type, isMainFounder, ownership, email, individualCountry (or corporateCountry depending on the type), individualName (or corporateName depending on the type), document (type: IDProof and status: uploaded), .

 By submitting your project, you will have in return an IBAN that you can share with the co-founders for collecting the deposit of each one.